breimanntools/aaanalysis/docs/source/index/CONTRIBUTING_COPY.rst

 ChatGPT has a token limit, which may truncate responses.
 To continue, simply ask **continue processing** or something similar.
 Repeat as necessary and compile the results.
 Once done, provide the script to ChatGPT for further refinement.

+We recommend the following workflow:

+1. Repeat the prompt in new ChatGPT sessions until most of the positive test cases are covered.
+2. Adjust the testing script manually such that all positive tests are passed.
+3. Continue in the same session, sharing the revised script, and request the creation of negative tests.
+4. Finally, provide the complete testing script, including positive and negative cases, and request the development of complex test cases

 Test Guided Development (TGD)
 -----------------------------
 Leverage ChatGPT to generate testing scripts and refine your code's functionality and its interface.
 If ChatGPT